Genivia/ugrep/README.md

 Supported zip compression methods are stored (0), deflate (8), bzip2 (12) if
 libbz2 is available, lzma (14) and xz (95) if liblzma is available.
 Archives compressed within zip archives are searched:  all cpio, pax, and tar files in zip archives are automatically recognized and searched.
-Compressed files in archives are not recognized and searched however, such as any compressed files stored in cpio, pax, tar, and zip archives, which are considered binary files.
+Compressed files stored in archives are not recognized, e.g. zip files within zip files or within tar files.
+Any such compressed files are searched as if they are binary files without decompression.

-Searching encrypted zip archives is not supported (perhaps in future releases, depending on requests).
+Searching encrypted zip archives is not supported (perhaps in future releases, depending on requests for enhancements).

 When option `-z` is used with options `-g`, `-O`, `-M`, or `-t`, archives and compressed and uncompressed files that match the filename selection criteria